pixelant/interest/Documentation/Implementing/Index.rst

 Which one you use depends on your needs, but here's the way we usually keep them apart:

+* Use **CLI** when the service sending data to the extension is in the same environment.
+This is good for situations where you need more advanced parsing and transformation of input data.
 * Use **REST** when the data source is external and supports REST export.
   `DataCater <https://datacater.io/?utm_source=ext_interest>`__ is an ETA (Extract Transform Load) service that integrates well with the Interest extension's REST API.
-* Use **CLI** when the service sending data to the extension is in the same environment.
-This is good for situations where you need more advanced parsing and transformation of input data.
+* Use **Webhook** to utilize TYPO3's built-in reactions support to authenticate a *REST*-like request (see above).

 .. _common-properties: